Health Insurance in Malaysia for Expats: What You Need to Know in 2023

 Submitting a Claim

-You can submit a PERKESO claim yourself.
-But your company’s human resource department usually helps.
+You can submit a PERKESO claim yourself, but the HR department at your company will usually help you with the process.
 Talk to your company first to get more details.

-I’ll walk you through the important steps to help you increase your chances of getting a PERKESO claim.
+Let me take you through the crucial steps to increase your likelihood of a successful PERKESO claim.

 Applying for Medical Benefits